piers-kirk/NesselroadeSTATSwikiShinyApps/README.md

 # NesselroadeSTATSwikiShinyApps
-Creating applications for UVA Psychology's Nesselroade's Lab Statistics Wiki using R's Shiny package.
+Creating applications, using R's Shiny package, for the statistics wiki maintained by UVA's Nesselroade Lab.